 Elasticsearch uses denormalization to improve the search performance.

-Elasticsearch is one of the popular enterprise search engines, which is currently being used by many big organizations like Wikipedia, The Guardian, StackOverflow, GitHub etc.
+Elasticsearch is one of the popular enterprise search engines, and is currently being used by many big organizations like Wikipedia, The Guardian, StackOverflow, GitHub etc.

-Elasticsearch is open source and available under the Apache license version 2.0.
+Elasticsearch is an open source and available under the Apache license version 2.0.

 The key concepts of Elasticsearch are as follows −

-Index − It is a collection of different type of documents and document properties.
+It is a collection of different type of documents and their properties.
 Index also uses the concept of shards to improve the performance.
 For example, a set of document contains data of a social networking application.

-Document − It is a collection of fields in a specific manner defined in JSON format.
+It is a collection of fields in a specific manner defined in JSON format.
 Every document belongs to a type and resides inside an index.
-Every document is associated with a unique identifier, called the UID.
+Every document is associated with a unique identifier called the UID.

-Shard − Indexes are horizontally subdivided into shards.
-This means each shard contains all the properties of document, but contains less number of JSON objects than index.
+Indexes are horizontally subdivided into shards.
+This means each shard contains all the properties of document but contains less number of JSON objects than index.
 The horizontal separation makes shard an independent node, which can be store in any node.
 Primary shard is the original horizontal part of an index and then these primary shards are replicated into replica shards.